The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

 Thesis Proposal Development (1st and 2nd years, JHU) prepares students in the development of their thesis proposal by clarifying a research idea, discussing methodology and feasibility, and producing a first draft.
 Students also provide feedback on their peers' thesis proposals.

-Public Health Genomics (offered every other year, NIH) covers the application of genomics to public health intervention and practice via a combination of lectures and workshops.
+Public Health Genomics (1st or 2nd year, NIH) covers the application of genomics to public health intervention and practice via a combination of lectures and workshops.
 Students work in teams to apply genomic discovery to address an emergent domestic or international public health problem.

 Public Health Perspectives on Research (2nd year, JHU) introduces the substantive and methodologic basis for public health research presenting human health throughout the life span; the major causes of morbidity and mortality; and strategies for health interventions in each stage of life.